otazelezny/PCR/README.md

 9. [License](#license)

 ## Introduction
 This project is open to the community and aims to provide an affordable and flexible PCR thermocycler.
 The system is designed to be customizable for various experimental needs.
+We are aiming for intuitive control's and choice to source and build your own thermocycler by your self.
+For start just with pc terminal.
+Future plans are that the thermocycler could by controled via web ui and can be chained together with other devices.

 ## Features
-- Open hardware design with a 3D printable model
+- 3d printable model for easier production
-- Software for controlling thermal cycles
+- customizable software for thermocycler control
-- Easily configurable through an external configuration file
+- Easily configurable through an configuration file
-- Support for additional sensors and extensions
+- fast thermal cycles
+- temerature curve control

 ## 3D Model
 The 3D model of the thermocycler is available in the `3d-model/` directory.
 This model is designed for standard FDM 3D printers.
 For detailed information on how to print and assemble the device, refer to the [Assembly Guide](3d-model/AssemblyGuide.md).